Noemata/OCVSharpTest/README.md

 ### Screenshot
 ![Screenshot](https://github.com/Noemata/OCVSharpTest/raw/master/Screenshot.png)

 * The above shows the Microsoft CameraOpenCV sample converted to be entirely in C#.
+This still needs a little more clean up.

+** Note, am 10 hours into the hack for UWP support in OpenCVSharp.
+It is now somewhat less hackish and fairly usable.
+Hopefully the original author of OpenCVSharp can take it from here.